ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_msgs.md

 ```

 !!! tip
-    When using the a ros command such as `rosmsg` make use of the tab key to auto complete the message name.
+    When using the a ros command such as `rosmsg` make use of the ++tab++ key to auto complete the message name.

 ## ROSSerial